dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

    :description:

-     Splits *sequence* into subsequences, splitting at each occurrance of *separator*.
+     Splits *sequence* into subsequences, splitting at each occurrence of *separator*.
 The *sequence* is searched from left to right, starting at *start* and ending at ``end - 1``.